What kind of runner are you? A road runner? Trail runner? Track star? Sidewalk strider? A little bit of each?

 3. Park trails (i.e. flat, non-technical)

-Depending on where you live, you probably have a park trail nearby, whether that’s in a nearby playing field or a small, dirt country road a little bit farther out.
+Depending on where you live, you probably have a park trail nearby, whether that’s in a nearby playing field or a small, dirt country road.

-Dirt is always an excellent place to run because it’s easy on your feet, and park trails are especially great because they are flat and you likely won’t have to worry as much about watching out for tree roots.
+Dirt is always an excellent place to run because it’s easy on your feet.
+Park trails are especially great because they are flat and you likely won’t have to worry as much about watching out for obstacles.

 Since there aren’t as many “natural” elements in a park trail as in a hiking trail, the dirt can become mud very quickly.
 This is unsafe and challenging for runners, particularly for those who have issues with their calves and Achilles tendons.
 Plus, certain types of mud can be very slippery.